Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 High Intensity Exercise:

 High intensity training, especially resistance training boosts testosterone and supports optimal prostate health.
-Do large muscle group, compound exercises such as squats, lunges, bench press, T-bar rows, pull-ups, overhead press, etc. Be sure to lift heavy!!
+Do large muscle groups, and compound exercises such as squats, lunges, bench presses, T-bar rows, pull-ups, overhead presses, etc. Be sure to lift heavy!!

 boost testosterone, 12 Ways to Boost Testosterone Levels Naturally